Want to learn how to let go of stress? Check out these 11 powerful tips that will help transform your life.

 Lavender oil aids in relaxation and helps treat anxiety, depression, fungal infections, allergies, eczema, nausea, and menstrual cramps.

 Calm the mind as much as you can in this 20-minute period by closing the eyes and listening to soft binaural beats for relaxation.
-Below is a great listen, but please don’t play this while you’re driving.
+Below is a great listen.

 When the 20 minutes are up, rubbing this calming lavender salve over your shoulders and feet can help take away the last remnants of anxiety for a goodnight’s sleep.